Creamy Crawfish and Shrimp Etouffee

 Want More Cozy Recipes & Seasonal Inspiration?

-More Recipes from The Cottage
+More New Orleans Recipes from the Cottage

 Creamy shrimp and crawfish étouffée served in a floral bowl, a classic New Orleans–style Cajun dish